scarsty/mlcc/readme.md

 # FunctionTrait

-Check the number of patameters anf the reture type of a class member function.
+Check the number of patameters anf the return type of a class member function.